 Government of Canada actions to reduce air pollution

-We continue to work hard to raise awareness of the environmental and health impacts of air pollution.
-We are also taking steps to improve air quality and fight climate change through updated and new national emissions standards.
-Our scientists and researchers provide rigorous scientific assessments of the health and environmental impacts of air pollutants and their sources.
+Many sources of air pollution also produce greenhouse gas emissions.
+We are taking steps to reduce air pollution and fight climate change through establishing national air quality standards, making investments in cleaner technologies, and putting in place regulations.
+Our scientists and researchers assess the health and environmental impacts of air pollutants and their sources.
 Their work helps inform action by the Government of Canada to further reduce the risks from air pollution.

-The Government of Canada is committed to protecting Canadians from the adverse effects of air pollution, including the contribution of wildfire smoke.
+The Government of Canada is committed to protecting Canadians from the adverse effects of air pollution, including wildfire smoke.
 We are doing this through:

-- Air Quality Health Index forecasts for communities across Canada.
+- Providing Air Quality Health Index (AQHI) forecasts for communities across Canada.
 These forecasts are issued twice a day and current air quality conditions are updated hourly.

-- Wildfire smoke forecast maps that help predict how smoke from the wildfires are expected to travel.
+- Providing wildfire smoke forecast maps through the Wildfire Smoke Prediction System (FireWork) to help predict how smoke from the wildfires is expected to travel.

-- Air quality alerts for communities at immediate risk from air pollution caused by dense wildfire smoke.
+- Providing air quality alerts for communities at immediate risk from air pollution caused by dense wildfire smoke.

 Lowering emissions

-- funding projects in the North to reduce reliance on diesel for electricity
+- funding clean energy projects in Indigenous, rural and remote communities to reduce reliance on diesel for electricity

 - providing incentives towards the purchase of zero emission vehicles